rithmschool/warmups-and-problem-solving/python-fundamentals/32-includes/readme.md

 If the collection is a string or a list, the third parameter is a starting index for where to search from.
 If the collection is a dictionary, the function searches for the value among values in the dictionary; since objects have no sort order, the third parameter is ignored.

+You can find out of an item is a string with "isinstance(item, str)", if it is a list with "isinstance(item, list)" and a dict with "isinstance(item, dict)".

 Examples

 ```py